 Our workshops were scheduled for Wednesday morning, April 18 and Thursday afternoon, April 19.
 Unfortunately, it started raining hard just before our Wednesday session and we were forced to go to Plan B. We decided to fly the balloon in the mural hall located inside Clark Hall.
-The ceiling in there is two stories high.
+The ceiling there is two stories tall.
 We did get some interesting images from that “flight.”

 Although we think we made the point with the flight inside the building, we hoped for much better conditions the next day.